G-Cipher/BURPS/README.md

 BeagleBone Universal Removed Pololu Steppers

-BeagleBone Black cape providing a semi-generic optoisolated breakout for 4 stepper axis outputs and 3 limit swtich inputs.
+BeagleBone Black cape providing a semi-generic optoisolated breakout for 4 stepper axis outputs and 3 limit switch inputs.
 The BBB I/O pin configuration is chosen for compatibility with [BeagleG] for testing purposes.
 Output is a male DB-25 connector, with pinout selected for compatibility with [FlashCut CNC] stepper driver electronics.